nikisetti01/WatchParty-a-Large-Scale-and-multiDatabase-Project-/README.md

+Hello, welocome to our new project: WatchParty!

+created by
-Hello, welocome to our new project Watchlist created by Comini Matteo, Settimelli Niccolò and Vittori Lorenzo
+Comini Matteo, Settimelli Niccolò and Vittori Lorenzo